squid-cache/squid-cache.github.io/docs/DeveloperResources/RequestUseCases.md

     - `SocketClient` has a weak reference to the Socket: It new Client owns the socket.
 Nothing owns the Client.
-Socket has callback to the client to notify on events : `ReadPossible`(data has arrived), Close(by request or external occurence).
+Socket has callback to the client to notify on events : `ReadPossible`(data has arrived), Close(by request or external occurrence).
 Other events get callbacks as each is queued - ask the socket to read and hand the callback to be called in.
 This could be 'this' if we structure the ap well, or it could be some other thing.